-Entry Action Generator new Creates a new generator for the currently-selected supply area.
-Paste Pastes objects of the type Generator from the clipboard.
-Import XML Imports generator objects from an XML file.
+Menu/Entry Description Generator new Creates a new generator for the currently-selected supply area.
+Note: Each supply area receives a new Generator node by default.
+Newly-created generators are created as a sub-entry of this node and can be named.
+Paste Pastes Generator objects from the clipboard.
+Export selected as XML Exports all generators of the supply area Import XML Imports objects of the type Generator .
 Help Opens the online-help for the Load Management module.